NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawn_prims/tutorial/tutorial.md

 ## Learning Objectives

 - Create an Extension
-- Use Omni Commands in Omniverse Code
+- Use Omni Commands in Omniverse
 - Make a functional Button
 - Update the Extension's title and description
 - Dock the Extension Window